TheArzhel/Game-Design/README.md

-I am <https://www.linkedin.com/in/andr%C3%A9s-saladrigas-35a0a5107/>(Andres Saladrigas), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor's Degree in Video Games by UPC at CITM).
-This content is generated for the second year's subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).
+I am [Andres Saladrigas](https://www.linkedin.com/in/andr%C3%A9s-saladrigas-35a0a5107/), student of the [Bachelor's Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year's subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

 # Index